mindspore-ai/mindspore/model_zoo/official/recommend/wide_and_deep/README.md

    * `--data_path`: Dataset storage path (Default: ./criteo_data/).

 ## Dataset
-The Criteo datasets are used for model training and evaluation.
+The common used benchmark datasets are used for model training and evaluation.

 ## Running Code